Taylor Ward: Professional career

+Los Angeles Angels

 Draft and minor leagues

-Following his junior season with Fresno State, Ward was ranked as the 70th-best draft prospect by Baseball America and 99th by MLB.com.
-Ward was drafted by the Los Angeles Angels in the first round of the 2015 MLB draft, the 26th overall pick.
-He became the 17th player in Fresno State history to be selected in the first round of the MLB draft, succeeding Aaron Judge's 2013 first-round selection.
+In 2015, Ward was ranked as the 70th-best draft prospect by Baseball America and 99th by MLB.com.
+The Los Angeles Angels selected him in the first round of the 2015 MLB draft with the 26th overall pick.
+He became the 17th Fresno State player selected in the first round of the MLB draft, succeeding Aaron Judge's 2013 first-round selection.
 Ward was one of three Fresno State players selected in the 2015 draft.
 He signed with the Angels on June 12 for a $1,670,000 bonus, below the recommended $2,036,000 for the 26th draft slot.

-Ward made his professional debut with the Rookie Advanced-level Orem Owlz of the Pioneer League, going 0-for-4 against the Ogden Raptors in his first game on June 18, 2015.
+Ward made his professional debut with the Rookie Advanced-level Orem Owlz, going 0-for-4 against the Ogden Raptors in his first game on June 18, 2015.
 He recorded his first professional hit on June 23, a single off Grand Junction Rockies pitcher Chad Zurat.
 Ward was selected as a Pioneer League All-Star, scoring a run during the exhibition on August 4.
 In 32 games with Orem, Ward batted .349 with two home runs, 19 RBIs, a .489 on-base percentage (OBP), and .459 slugging percentage (SLG).
 On August 6, he was promoted to the Single-A Burlington Bees of the Midwest League.
 Between the two teams, he batted .348 with three home runs and 31 RBIs in 56 games.

-In 2016, Ward was a non-roster invitee to Angels spring training for the first time.
-Prior to the start of the season, he was promoted to the Class A-Advanced Inland Empire 66ers of the California League.
-He spent the entire year with Inland Empire, batting .249 with ten home runs and 56 RBIs in 123 games.
-Following the season, Ward played for the Scottsdale Scorpions of the Arizona Fall League (AFL).
+In 2016, Ward was invited to Angels spring training for the first time.
+He was promoted to High-A, spending the entire year with the Inland Empire 66ers of the California League.
+He batted .249 with ten home runs and 56 RBIs in 123 games.
+Following the season, he played for the Scottsdale Scorpions of the Arizona Fall League (AFL).
 He was selected as an AFL All-Star and finished batting .283 with nine RBIs in 16 games.
 MiLB.com named Ward an Angels Organization All-Star for 2016.

 In 2017, Ward returned to Inland Empire to begin the season.
-On April 5, he was placed on the 7-day disabled list but did not return until May 3.
+On April 5, he was placed on the 7-day disabled list, returning on May 3.
 In 54 games with the 66ers, Ward batted .242 with six home runs and 30 RBIs.
 On July 20, he was promoted to the Double-A Mobile BayBears of the Southern League, remaining with the team for the rest of the season.
 In 87 games between both teams, Ward batted .258 with nine home runs and 49 RBIs.
 MiLB.com named him an Angels Organization All-Star for the second straight season.